Our editors independently select these products. Making a purchase through our links may earn Well+Good a commission

 - Not everyone may want maximum cushioning

-Available sizes: US women’s 5-10 (half sizes and wide sizes available)
+Sizes: 5-10 (half sizes and wide sizes available) | Colors: 3

 Breathable, cushiony, shock-absorbing—what more could you ask for?
 Naturalizer’s Elite Slip-On sneakers are light on feet and knees, thanks to the Rezorb responsive cushioning in the midsole that decreases impact from hard, unforgiving surfaces.
-They’re also made with the brand’s Contour+ Comfort technology for heavenly fit, no matter how long they’re on your feet.
+They’re also made with the brand’s Contour+ Comfort technology for a comfy fit, no matter how long they’re on your feet.
 Even better, they feature sustainable materials in the upper and come packaged in eco-friendly packaging.

 Pros: